Tenant Eviction Rights, Legal Resources and Emergency Assistance

 Advertising & Editorial Disclosure

-Eviction creates stress and uncertainty for many tenants.
-Tenant rights vary by state, so knowing your protections during the process empowers you to make better choices and avoid manipulation.
-Federal initiatives and local nonprofits provide financial and legal assistance if you're dealing with eviction.
+Eviction creates stress and uncertainty for tenants.
+State laws set the scope of tenant rights during the process, and understanding those protections helps tenants avoid manipulation and make better decisions.
+Federal programs and local nonprofits provide financial and legal assistance to tenants dealing with eviction.

 What Is Eviction?

-Eviction is the legal process by which a landlord removes a tenant from a rental property due to specific contractual infractions, often lease violations or failure to pay rent.
-It's a structured procedure requiring proper notice and, in many cases, a court hearing.
+Eviction is the legal process through which a landlord removes a tenant from a rental property for specific contractual infractions, most often lease violations or nonpayment of rent.
+The process requires proper notice and, in most cases, a court hearing.

 Common Reasons for Eviction